zarf-dev/proposals/0013-improve-package-publish-ux/README.md

 How will UX be reviewed, and by whom?
 -->

 This will deprecate the current way to publish skeleton packages, forcing users to change their workflows.
-Since this deprecation has a clear 1:1 alternative, and we will give users one year before the current functionality is removed this is deemed low risk.
+Since the deprecated functionality has a clear 1:1 alternative, and we will give users one year before the current functionality is removed this is deemed low risk.

-One situation that would break immediately is if a user is if a user is currently running `zarf package publish skeleton` to publish a skeleton package in their directory called skeleton.
-After this ZEP's implementation Zarf will look for a `zarf.yaml` in their current directory rather than the skeleton directory.
-Still, their issue should be clear after looking at the help text.
+One situation that would break immediately is if a user is currently running `zarf package publish skeleton` to publish a skeleton package in a directory called "skeleton".
+After this ZEP's implementation Zarf will believe they are running the skeleton command rather than passing skeleton as an argument and instead look for a `zarf.yaml` in their current directory.
+Still, this situation is unlikely and the issue should be clear after looking at the help text.

 ## Design Details